-These standards, amendments and interpretations are not expected to have any material financial impact on the financial statements of the Group and the Company upon their initial adoption.
+The application of the above mentioned standards, amendments and interpretations are not expected to have any material impacts on the financial statements of the Group and the Company upon their initial adoption.

 1. BASIS OF PREPARATION (CONTINUED)

 (a) Statement of compliance (continued)